 Businesses and media organizations today must create, produce, and manage content for multiple platforms, from print and broadcast to online.
 Whether you’re an emerging media professional or work in the marketing or communications department of a business or nonprofit organization, you can benefit from training in digital media.

-The 18 credit Digital Media certificate program offered by CGS introduces you to the power of multimedia content—written, audio, and visual—and how it can be used to communicate with and persuade audiences.
+The 18-credit digital media certificate program offered by CGS introduces you to the power of multimedia content—written, audio, and visual—and how it can be used to communicate with and persuade audiences.
 You’ll choose from a variety of courses in communications, arts, English, film studies, psychology, and political science.

-This certificate can be completed as a standalone program or in conjunction with another degree at the University of Pittsburgh.
+The CGS DifferenceThis certificate can be pursued as a standalone program or in conjunction with the completion of another degree at Pitt. |

 Who Should Participate